 Both the audit committee and the independent auditors have in place safeguards to avoid the auditors' objectivity and independence being compromised.
+One such safeguard is a policy of five yearly rotation of audit partner.
+As a result, Ian Cliffe, having completed his five year term as Statutory Auditor of the Company, is now replaced by Christopher Cork.
 The Company's policy with regard to services provided by the independent auditors is as follows: